Quantum theory from questions: Background assumptions and postulates

 \section{Background assumptions and postulates}

 The focus of this approach lies on the acquisition of information of an observer $O$ about a set of systems and the relation this establishes between $O$ and these systems.
 We shall follow the premise that we may only speak about the information which $O$ has access to through interaction with the systems.
 This approach is thus purely operational, focusing on what an observer can say about a system rather than on the latter's intrinsic properties and states.
 This general philosophy has been inspired by Rovelli's {\it relational quantum mechanics} \cite{Rovelli:1995fv} and by the Brukner-Zeilinger informational interpretation of quantum theory \cite{zeilinger1999foundational,Brukner:ys,Brukner:vn,Brukner:2002kx}, neither of which, however, offer a concrete framework for a reconstruction of quantum theory.
-The lack of a suitable mathematical framework for this endeavour has only recently been overcome in \cite{Hoehn:2014uua} and this is what will be exploited in the remainder.
+The lack of a suitable mathematical framework for this endeavour has been overcome in \cite{Hoehn:2014uua} and this is what will be exploited in the remainder.

 We shall begin by reviewing the landscape of theories within which the postulates for qubit quantum theory are formulated.
 This landscape is established by a set of operational background assumptions to which we expose $O$ and the systems.
-The postulates will constitute rules on $O$'s acquisition of information about the systems.
-This framework has been developed in Ref.\ \cite{Hoehn:2014uua} to which we refer for further details and more thorough explanations of the concepts employed below.
+The quantum postulates will constitute rules on $O$'s acquisition of information about the systems.
+We refer to Ref.\ \cite{Hoehn:2014uua} for further details and more thorough explanations of the concepts employed below.